top of page

 There can be various reasons why your baby may need donor breast milk, such as but not limited to; surgery, insufficient glandular tissue, stress, contraindicated medication, postnatal psychosis, mastectomy, other medical conditions not suitable for breastfeeding or you may have a premature, large for gestation or unwell baby that requires more milk than you are currently unable to produce.

-The World Health Organisation in their published paper, 'Global Strategy for Infant and Young Child Feeding 2003' stated the following:
+The World Health Organisation in their published paper, 'Global Strategy for Infant and Young Child Feeding 2003', states the following:

 The vast majority of mothers can and should breastfeed, just as the vast majority of infants can and should be breastfed.
 Only under exceptional circumstances can a mother’s milk be considered unsuitable for her infant.
 For those few health situations where infants cannot, or should not, be breastfed, the choice of the best alternative – expressed breast milk from an infant’s own mother, breast milk from a healthy wet nurse or a human milk bank, or a breast-milk substitute fed with a cup, which is a safer method than a feeding bottle and teat – depends on individual circumstances.

-For premature babies, research has shown a great reduction in the incidences of Necrotizing Enterocolitis (NEC) when a baby is fed with the mother's own or donor milk.
+For premature babies, research has shown a great reduction in the incidence of Necrotising Enterocolitis (NEC) when a baby is fed mother's own or donor milk.
 You can read about the impact of breast milk on NEC HERE and HERE

-For any baby unable to receive his/her mother's milk, receiving donor milk assists with the foundations for a healthy gut microbiome - balanced gut health leads to a more robust immune system.
+For any baby unable to receive his/her mother's milk, receiving donor milk assists with the foundations for a healthy gut microbiome - balanced gut health leads to a more robust immune system and better long-term health outcomes.

 Mothers Milk NZ Trust recommends home pasteurisation of donor breast milk as a precautionary measure especially for those receiving unscreened donor milk, but leaves the choice up to the individual.
-If you are using screened donor milk (lifestyle screening with a blood test) frozen donated breastmilk that has been frozen for 7 days or longer is generally considered safe.
+If you are using screened donor milk (lifestyle screening and a blood test) frozen donated breastmilk that has been frozen for 10 days or longer is generally considered safe.

 Questions?